unsaved/gradle-javaPropFile-plugin/README.txt

             A peculiarity is that since Behavior.NO_SET makes no sense when only doing expansion, in this method a setting of Behavior.NO_SET causes expansion exactly like Behavior.LITERAL.
-            If a final String is specified, that is the encoding type used when reading the input text file.
+            If a method variant with File parameter and a final String param, the final String parameter is the encoding type that will be used when reading the input text file.
             If a boolean is specified, that enables DotDeref, which is disabled by default.
-            If a Map is specivied, then that mapping will be used by default for expansion mappings instead of the Gradle Project properties.
+            If a Map is specified, then that mapping will be used by default for expansion mappings instead of the Gradle Project properties.
+            See the 'Expand methods' section below for more details.
         String propFileLoader.expand(File, Map<String, Object>)
         String propFileLoader.expand(File, boolean)
         String propFileLoader.expand(File)